5 Ways To Make Your Bowel Movements Easier – And Why It’s So Important!

 Bowel Movement Tip #5: Take Chlorella

-Chlorella has long been something I recommend for any digestive issue.
-But it’s particularly helpful when it comes to constipation and colon health.
+Chlorella has long been something I recommend for any digestive issues.
+But it’s particularly helpful when it comes to decreasing constipation and supporting colon health.

-Researchers at the Mimasake Women’s College gave study participants who were suffering from constipation chlorella tablets regularly.
+Researchers at the Mimasake Women’s College gave chlorella tablets to study participants suffering from regular constipation.
 As a result, the participants enjoyed increased frequency of bowel movements, increased total stool amount and improved stool consistency.

-And chlorella’s support for your bowel health doesn’t end there.
-Chlorella seems to help your colon recover even when it’s severely stressed.
+Chlorella also seems to help your colon recover even when it’s severely stressed.
 In a small clinical study, eight people suffering from ulcerative colitis took 10 g of chlorella and 3 ounces of the liquid chlorella extract with concentrated chlorella growth factor (CGF).
 Aside from the supplementation, the participants maintained their normal lifestyle routines.